backstage/backstage/packages/core-components/api-report.md

 // @public (undocumented)
 export function SubvalueCell(props: SubvalueCellProps): JSX.Element;

+// Warning: (ae-missing-release-tag) "SubvalueCellClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SubvalueCellClassKey = 'value' | 'subvalue';

 // Warning: (ae-forgotten-export) The symbol "SupportButtonProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "SupportButton" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function SupportButton(props: SupportButtonProps): JSX.Element;

+// Warning: (ae-missing-release-tag) "SupportButtonClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SupportButtonClassKey = 'popoverList';

 // Warning: (ae-missing-release-tag) "SupportConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //